escuccim/mammography-models/ReadMe.md

 1. Freezing the convolutional weights and just re-training the fully connected layers.
 2. Training all of the layers.

 A slightly modified version of VGG-16 was also trained as a benchmark.
-A full version of VGG-16 required more memory than we had available, so we reduced the number of units in the fully connected layers from 4096 to 2048, we also altered the architecture to accept our 299x299 images as input.
+A full version of VGG-16 required more memory than we had available, so we made the following alterations to the architecture:

+1. The architecture was altered to accept 299x299 images as input
+2. The stride of the first convolutional layer was changed to 2
+3. The fully connected layers were changed to have 2048 units each instead of 4096.

+These changes brought the memory requirements down to acceptable levels and doubled the training speed.
+While changing the stride of convolutional layer 1 decreased the training accuracy, we felt that it might allow the model to generalize a bit better.

 ## Results
 ### Architecture